allegro/blog/_posts/2021-04-09-python-logging.md

 logger.error('Foo happened: %s', e)
 ```

-Then so far it's clean and easy.
+Then so far it’s clean and easy.

 It would be nice to add some extra details though, like `user`
 (then you could search by `user` in [Kibana], if your logs goes there):